Kawennáhere Devery Jacobs was among the handful of Onkwehón:we to model Patricia Michaels’ 2018 New York Winter Collection (Courtesy Robert I Mesa)

 “There’s this beautiful red scarf that juxtaposes the black and kind of picks her out of the audience so that she doesn’t just get lost in the crowd, because we need to be with her on that journey.”

-Those interested in making a donation to The Beginnings of My Heart’s Kickstarter campaign can do so here.
+Those interested in making a donation to The Beginnings of My Heart’s gofundme campaign can do so here.